 As often argued in the legal halls of justice, a person is not culpable because of a neglected childhood, or a junk food habit (the Twinkies defense), or even affluenza.
 With words, shifty lawyers point to one of many causes behind an action and boisterously claim that the cause was outside of their client’s control—they are an innocent victim of circumstances.

-Causes will always be complex, including many causes, most beyond our recognition.
+Causes will always be complex, including many influencing elements, many beyond our capacity to identify.
 An odd mix of development and timing combine to create addictions, fears, and destructive habits.
-Life will conflict with the simple labels of good and bad.
-We must include greater complexity in our assessments of cause.
+Life conflicts with the simple labels of good and bad.
+We must search for greater complexity in our assessments and widen our view.
 When encountering discomforting behaviors of a spouse, friend, or child, we must step away from simplistic labels.
-The judging errors condemning the shortcomings and poor decisions using a good/bad model encourages self-righteous, harsh responses, harming the relationship.
+The judging errors that condemn others for shortcomings and their poor decisions encourages self-righteous, harsh responses that harm important relationships.

 We must identify and challenge categorical thinking to escape the biological drives for speedy assessments.
 All of us are guilty—manipulators of facts.
 Being aware of our faulty thinking weakens the power behind biased thoughts.
 We slow down, invite new cognitions, scrutinizing the simple answers and demanding deeper understanding.

 True security doesn’t come from a simple predictable world but through the acceptance of complexity.
 By accepting complexity, we develop inner and outer resources capable of meeting the demands.
 Our self-confidence in our ability to face the challenges grows with each victory.
 We realize the good in many people, increasing our connections.
 The world is less crowded when we can live without constant protective adaptations crowding out healthy engagement with others.
 No longer are we ruled by harsh judgments, punishing any who fail to follow our simplistic mindsets.
 We our free to roam, flourish and frolic in the surrounding joys.